xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 ```

 (I know, I know, the number base isn't really symmetric.
 You can
-store -128 in a single byte,  and  -32768  in a word.
+store `-128` in a single byte,  and  `-32768`  in a word.
 But that's
 easily fixed, and not  worth  the time or the added complexity to
 fool with it here.
 It's the thought that counts.)

-Note  that  LoadNum  calls  a  new version of the code  generator
+Note  that  `LoadNum`  calls  a  new version of the code  generator
-routine  LoadConst, which has an added  argument  to  define  the
+routine  `LoadConst`, which has an added  argument  to  define  the
 type:

 ```delphi